molee1354/Self-bot-GroupMe/README.md

     - Now that all of your credentials are set up, you run the `bot.py` program start up your bot.
         <p> In the terminal, navigate to the directory where the program is type in something like: </p>

-        > `py bot.py`
+          py bot.py

-        <p> Then the program will first check and install some necessary modules.
+        <p> The program will first check and install some necessary modules.
 When that is completed, it will prompt you to enter a password.</p>

             Enter Password to Login: